emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 This ensures that temporary or irrelevant files don’t clutter your search output.

-### Toggle Case Sensitivity
+### Toggle case sensitivity

-By default, `repo-grep` performs **case-insensitive** searches — which is often useful in general-purpose code scanning.
+By default, `repo-grep` performs case-insensitive searches — which is often useful in general-purpose code scanning.
 If you want to enforce case-sensitive matching:

 ```elisp
 (setq repo-grep-case-sensitive t)